This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Introduction

 Two related but distinct algebraic operations may be represented this way.
-One is the action of multiplying by given hypercomplex number, as a linear transformation of the space of hypercomplex numbers.
+One is the action of multiplying by a given hypercomplex number, as a linear transformation of the space of hypercomplex numbers.
 The other is the multiplicative algebra of hypercomplex numbers amongst themselves.

 The complex numbers as matrices